purehunter1/Water-Level-Meter-on-Arduino-Nano/README.md

 present.<BR><BR>This is only a suggestion, please verify everything by yourself, I take no responsibility for any problems arising from it.
 I did not test all conditions.</FONT></P>
+<P> This project with its program and documentation is published under
+the rights of GNU Public License </P>
 </BODY>
 </HTML>